ibrahiemhss/Teleprompter/README.md

 This sample uses the Gradle build system.
 To build this project, use the "gradlew build" command or use "Import Project" in Android Studio.
 You can simply
 - "Import Project" in Android Studio
-- add this project to your firbase acount and download  google-services.json and add this to TeleprompterApp file inside teleprompter project files.
+- add this project to your firebase account and download  google-services.json and add it to TeleprompterApp file inside teleprompter project files
 # Features
 - App theme extends AppCompat.
 - Use an CoordinatorLayout with AppBarLayout , CollapsingToolbarLayout and Toolbar standard and simple transitions between activities.
-- Leverage third-party libraries such as ButterKnife, CircleImageView, Gson, etc
+- Leverages third-party libraries such as ButterKnife, CircleImageView, Gson, etc
 - Google service integrations such as Admob, Interstital Ads, Analytics.
-- Google Drive API Key To connect app with Google Drive APIs.
+- Google Drive API Key to connect the app with Google Drive APIs.
 - Build and deploy using the installRelease Gradle task.
-- Implement a ContentProvider to access locally stored data.
+- Implements a ContentProvider to access locally stored data.